Turkey: We Can All Share

 Hello!
 What a surprise to meet you today.
 I am currently living with a great flock.
 I am a hen.
 My flock is large with my family and many babies.
 We love living together.
 We hunt together, we play together and we sleep together.
 We are a great flock.
 I have not had young yet.
 I am what you would identify as an adolescent.

 My family has roamed these hills for generations.
-Our main predator are the coyote and cougar.
+Our main predators are the coyote and cougar.
 We are not bothered by them much as we are very fast and agile.
 There are times that man hunts us as well but, again, we are very fast.
 Turkey is much smarter than people can imagine.
 We have existed for so long because we adapt quickly.

 We are very social, far more social than most realize.
 We have a huge language and use it all of the time.